 Rainfall is rare during summer months, with most rain occurring in winter months.

 The best time to visit is in the summer.
 But, if you’re planning on hiking, you may want to wait until the winter and for cooler temperatures.
-The temperatures range from 7 to 23 degrees in winter; and 15 to 30 degrees in summer.
+The temperatures range from 10 to 20 degrees in winter; and 15 to 30 degrees in summer.

-How Safe Are The Balearic Islands?
+How Safe Are the Balearics?

 In early 2018, a small tsunami hit the Balearic Islands.
 There were no injuries or deaths and there are no travel restrictions.